f-islamRafid/f-islamRafid/README.md

 # 💫 About Me:
-I'm currently learning full stack development<br>also trying to professional on ML
+I'm currently learning full stack development<br>also trying to be professional on ML

 ## 🌐 Socials: